Below you’ll find the show notes for episode 57, Women’s Ministry Trends and Predictions for 2023, from the Women’s Ministry Toolbox Podcast.

 Trend #2 – Leadership Training

 Along those lines, women’s ministry team leaders see the need for leadership training.

 - Team meeting agendas include time for team-building.

 - They are reading and discussing leadership books with their team.

 - Leaders are also adding leadership-focused devotionals to their team meetings.

-Here are my top two leadership training resource recommendations:
+Here is my top leadership training resource recommendation: